pypsa-meets-earth/pypsa-earth/doc/installation.rst

 Solver Installation (Optional)
 ------------------

-To run the model with high temporal and spatial resolution, it is recommended to install

 An optimization solver is needed to solve the mathematical problem that is build with the automated workflow of PyPSA-Earth.
 With the goal of supporting completely open source initiative, we focus on relying on Open-Source solvers, such as